mputz86/plutus-personal-playground/lecture-notes/plutus-pioneer-program-lecture-notes-07.md

   - Done via hash functions

 - Hash functions = one way functions
-  - Given has, hard/impossible to get original bytestring
+  - Given hash, hard/impossible to get original bytestring
   - So A sends hash to B (like `hash(0) = ff27...`)
   - B does not know what A has chosen
   - Requires one additional step